sionpixley/DLL-Useful/Sion.Useful/README.md

 # Sion.Useful

-NuGet package that provides static and extension methods to the DateTime and string.
+NuGet package that provides static and extension methods to DateTime and string.

 ## Sion.Useful.DateTimeMethods